AlohaLuo/gnbsim-backup/README.md

   - `msin` replace with last 10 digits of the IMSI (e.g. `0000000003`)
   - `GTPuAddr` for the IP address of gnbsim
   - `GTPuIFname` for the network interface of gnbsim
+  - `UE.url` is access URL for testing U-Plane.

 ```
 $ cd example